-Many of our MBA students come from specific professional backgrounds – engineering, sciences, ICT and finance, to name but a few.
+Many of our UCC Executive MBA students come from specific professional backgrounds – engineering, sciences, ICT and finance, to name but a few.
 Their education and professional expertise has brought them to an advanced level in their organisations.

-In order to make the next step up the managerial ladder, they need to develop their knowledge of how the general organisation operates and what strategic and operational frameworks are used by top level management teams.
+In order to make the next step up the managerial ladder, they need to develop their knowledge of how the wider organisation operates and what strategic and operational frameworks are used by top level management teams.